ERS-HCL/mathematical-calculator/README.md

 ```
 This method gives you the result.
 #### <app-calculator (click)="show($event)"></app-calculator>
-Here click is an output event name.
+Here click is the output event name.

 ### Installing